Flag Rules

 • Contact or blocking is allowed, but no knock down blocking.

 • The defense cannot cross the line of scrimmage until there is a pitch, pass, handoff or attempted handoff.
-The one exception to this is any player who lines up 7 yards behind the line of scrimmage may cross the line of scrimmage whenever they want.
+The exception to this is any player who lines up 7 yards behind the line of scrimmage (marked by an official).
+Any player behind the 7 yard mark may cross the line of scrimmage at any time.

 • All players are eligible to receive a pass.

-• Interceptions can be returned for a TD if returned to mid field / endzone.
-Otherwise, all interceptions will result in a change of possession to the defense at the 35 yd line, regardless of where the flags are pulled.
+• Interceptions can be returned for a TD.
+Otherwise, all interceptions will result in a change of possession to the defense at the spot where the flags are pulled.

 Scoring